Guide to Chianti, Italy - Tuscan Wine Country

 Wine-growing is still the major component of the local economy, alongside the production of olive oil and tourism.

-For more info on wine in Tuscany, have a look at our guide to Tuscan wine and our guide to wine touring in Chianti.
+For more info on wine in Tuscany, have a look at our guide to Tuscan wine and our guide to wine and wineries in Chianti.

 Where is Chianti